mahtues/transaction-service/README.md

 Some requirements were not implemented due to time constraints.
 This is a small project I will keep developing as a way to increase my Golang knowledge.

 The current implementation uses `float64` to convert currencies.
-This is WRONG.
+This is **WRONG**.
 Native floating point types must be avoided when decimal precision is required, such as monetary representation.
 Research for a decimal library will be conducted.

 Upgrading my account to a paid tier, I would use Github actions to